GIScience/gis-training-resource-center/content/GIS_AA/en_south_madagascar_drought_EAP.md

-# Drought EAP for southern Madagascar: Hazard and Vulnerability analysis
+# Drought EAP for southern Madagascar: Hazard and Vulnerability analysis <a id="drought-eap-for-southern-madagascar-hazard-and-vulnerability-analysis"></a>

 :::{topic} Context